Ziharrk/aoc2023/README.md

-## My solutions for Advent of Code 2022, written in Haskell
+## My solutions for the Advent of Code 2023, written in Haskell